seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 For I spake to you for your comfort; did desire you
 To burn this night with torches: know, my hearts,
 I hope well of to-morrow; and will lead you
-Where rather I’ll expect victorious life
+Where rather I'll expect victorious life
 Than death and honour.
-Let’s to supper, come,
+Let's to supper, come,
 And drown consideration.

 *Exeunt*